 Don't Call willChangeValueForKey Unless It's Really Needed

-Carefully encapsulating your calls within a willChangeValueForKey/didChangeValueForKey call to “enable” KVO.
+Carefully encapsulate your calls within a call to willChangeValueForKey/didChangeValueForKey to “enable” KVO.
 Well, turns out, you just did shit work.
 There’s no reason to do the will/did dance, as long as you are using a setter method to change the ivar.
 It doesn’t need to be backed by an ivar or declared as a property.
 KVO was written long before there was anything like @property in Objective-C.

-In fact, I am now writing iOS apps for about 4 years and didn’t know this.
-A lot. of. open. source. code. also gets this wrong.
-Apple has some good KVO documentation, where they explain the concept of Automatic Change Notifications.
+In fact, I have been writing iOS apps for about four years and didn’t know this.
+A lot of open-source code also gets this wrong.
+Apple has some good KVO documentation, where it explains the concept of automatic change notifications.

-There is a reason why you want to manually add willChangeValueForKey, most likely changing a variable also affects another variables.
+There is a reason why you want to manually add willChangeValueForKey: most likely changing a variable also affects other variables.
 The most popular example is NSOperation:

-Sometimes you also might wanna optimize how often you’re sending KVO notifications with overriding automaticallyNotifiesObserversForKey: to disable automatic change notifications for certain properties.
+Sometimes you might also want to optimize how often you’re sending KVO notifications with overriding automaticallyNotifiesObserversForKey: to disable automatic change notifications for certain properties.

-In this example, there might be expensive KVO observations when the image changes, so we wanna make damn sure that KVO is only fired if the image actually is a different one to the already set image:
+In this example, there might be expensive KVO observations when the image changes, so we want to make damn sure that KVO is only fired if the image actually is a different one than the image that is already set:

-Update: Don’t forget that there are more ways that’ll save you manual calls to will/did, like using the little known addition keyPathsForValuesAffecting(PropertyName), which uses some runtime magic to make KVO smarter.
-Here’s a real-life example how I used that on AFNetworking, so people can register a KVO notification on “isNetworkActivityIndicatorVisible” and it’ll get sent every time activityCount is changed.
+Update: Don’t forget that there are more ways that’ll save you manual calls to will/did, like using the little-known addition keyPathsForValuesAffecting(PropertyName), which utilizes some runtime magic to make KVO smarter.
+Here’s a real-life example of how I used that on AFNetworking, so people can register a KVO notification on “isNetworkActivityIndicatorVisible” and it’ll get sent every time activityCount is changed.
 (You’ll also see that I do some atomic updating that requires manual KVO.)